Researcher | Educator | Environmental Advocate

 Nature Canada Women for Nature Founding Member

-Ashlee Cunsolo is a passionate researcher, environmental advocate, mother, and ally, working with research and policy to make a difference in how we live with and in this world.
+Ashlee Cunsolo is a passionate researcher, environmental advocate, and ally, working with research and policy to make a difference in how we live with and in this world.
 As a community-engaged social science and health researcher working at the intersection of place, culture, health, and environment, she has a particular interest in the social, environmental, and cultural determinants of Indigenous health, intercultural learning and dialogue, capacity development, environmental ethics, and the social justice implications of social, environmental, and health inequality.

 For the past 10 years, she has been working with Indigenous communities and leaders across Canada on a variety of community-led and community-identified research initiatives, ranging from climate change impacts on physical and mental health, cultural reclamation and intergenerational knowledge transmission, suicide reduction and prevention, land-based education and healing programs, environmental grief and mourning, and Indigenization of higher education.